How to Start a Thesis Defense Presentation

 A thesis defense requires a lot of prior research and preparation.
 And as important as its content is, so is how you present it because a stunning design with clear data and text hierarchy plays an immense role in comprehension.

-In this article, we’ll explore how you can shine at your thesis defense.
+In this article, we’ll explore how you make your thesis defense.

 Defining the Concept of Your Thesis Presentation